-The differences between scarifiers and turbo grinders are aggressiveness and surface finish.
+The difference between scarifiers and turbo grinders are aggressiveness and surface finish.
 Scarifiers are more aggressive than turbo grinders, leveling/removing faster.
-Scarifiers leave a textured surface, unfriendly to polishing.
-While turbo grinders level/smooth a bit slower, they create a surface ready for the polishing process.
+Scarifiers however, leave a textured surface, unfriendly to polishing.
+While turbo grinders level/smooth a bit slower, they create smooth surfaces ready for the polishing process.

-Teaming scarifiers and grinders together provides aggressive leveling/removal and smoother surfaces.
-Every situation involving heavy surface preparation is different — sometimes you want both of these machines, other times you need only one or neither.
+Teaming scarifiers and grinders together provides aggressive leveling/removal (scarifier) and smoother surfaces (turbo grinder).
+Every situation involving heavy surface preparation is different.
+Sometimes both, only one or none of these machines are needed.
 If needed, these kinds of tools will create an ideal surface to begin polishing.

 Q: I have to fill the joints in my polished floor project with a semi-rigid polyurea or epoxy joint filler.
 When during the polishing process is the ideal time to do my joint filling?